 In the summer, watch for the Nature Pop-Up Education Station while you’re at the playground or splash pad.

 This would be a good park to bring the bikes and take a family bike ride.
+(Anne writes about doing just that here.)
 It has bike trails running through it that connect with other city trails.
 Whether biking or walking, watch for deer, fox, beavers, otters, muskrats, woodchucks, chipmunks and other small rodents.
 It is also a good place to bird watch.
 You may spot raptors, including bald eagles and red-tailed hawks; waterfowl; wading birds like the great blue heron and a variety of songbirds.
+You can check out a birding backpack from the Interpretive Center if you don't have your own birding kit.

 Nature Play Area and Adventure Trail